 In retrospect, wishes he kicked himself out of The Milkmen and into immortality.

-But no, there was much more agony and ecstasy to come in the post milkmania phase as his whole life became about manifesting a return of the dashing dairymen.
+But no, there was much more agony and ecstasy to come in the post milkmania (1981-1986) phase as his whole life became about manifesting a return of the dashing dairymen.
 But first there was ...

 The injury also led to a dethawing of his relationships with Steven Solomon and Ric Parnell.
 Both came on board for the Songlab project, contributing mightily to its success.

 Songlab had started out with 3 main players: Lory, Steven, and an engineer considered indispensable to the enterprise.
 Well, when you you're on a mission akin to climbing Mt.
 Everest, not everyone reaches the summit.
 Sure enough, Lory soon found himself in the familiar position of being the last milkman standing.
 That led to more unanticipated contributions.
 It turns out that in today's virtual world, engineers and musicians can interact across continents because sending huge audio files over the internet has become commonplace.
-In Taos, Lory assembled contributions from worldwide co-conspirators ranging from Ashley Krajewski, a mix engineer based in London, Mark Muller and friends based in Asbury Park, an incredible backup singer from Vancouver, and drummers from Philadelphia and London.
+In Taos, Lory assembled contributions from worldwide co-conspirators ranging from Ashley Krajewski, a mix engineer based in London, Mark Muller and friends based in Asbury Park, David Steele, an incredible backup singer from Vancouver, and drummers from Philadelphia and London.

 p.s.
 Lory may have one more claim to fame.
 While he is not necessarily the world's greatest songwriter, every so often there are days when he may be.
 And while he is not necessarily the world's greatest prose writer, every so often there are days when he may be.
-However, if you combine the two events—like how skiing has an Alpine Combined event consisting of downhill racing and slalom racing—Lory may very well be the favorite to take home gold in a Writing Combined event.
+However, if you combine the two events—like how skiing has an Alpine Combined event consisting of downhill racing and slalom racing—Lory may very well be the favorite to take gold in an imaginary Writing Combined event.